 Every white box OEM switch manufacturer uses off-the-shelf network silicon today.
 There are only three or four mainstream suppliers of high-performance chipsets, the largest being Broadcom.
 As such, you will find the same chips in all white box switches.
 While traditional companies still develop their own ASICs, modern switch vendors, (e.g. Dell) rely on these highly capable off-the-shelf silicon chips.
 In fact, the performance of these industry-standard switch designs meets or exceeds that available in proprietary designs.

-The Network operating system provides the key features and differentiations for white box switches.
+The network operating system provides the key features and differentiation for white box switches.

 Companies like Pluribus that specialize in software for commodity hardware have demonstrated the ability to innovate software in ways that make them a better choice for modern data center applications.
 They offer the ability to deliver IT with a high degree of agility, with the ability to see the business flows of information.
 A white box switch running Pluribus software provides the highest degree of performance, a feature-rich experience made for modern applications, and comes at a price-point that is following the commoditization of everything else found in the data center.

 The real difference with commodity hardware is cultural.
-IT professionals have years of experience buying switches as fixed function devices.
-They understand the each model’s features, and thus search for a new hardware model for each subsequent application needed.
+IT professionals have years of experience buying switches as fixed-function devices.
+They understand each model’s features and thus search for a new hardware model for each subsequent application needed.
 The realization that features are ‘software-defined’ with monitoring built-in is simply new territory for these IT leaders.

 Learn More About the Pluribus Networks Edge Today